 - Reduced risk of unwanted litters: Spaying female cats eliminates their ability to reproduce, which helps to prevent unwanted litters of kittens.
 This can reduce the number of cats that end up in your home or property, in shelters or on the streets.

 - Prevention of certain health issues: Spaying female cats can also reduce the risk of certain health issues, such as ovarian and uterine cancer, as well as pyometra (a potentially life-threatening uterine infection).

 - Reduced risk of behavioral issues: Female cats that have not been spayed may experience behavioral issues related to their reproductive cycles, such as excessive vocalization, urination outside of the litter box, and aggressive behavior.

 - Improved quality of life: Spayed female cats no longer go into heat, which can be stressful and uncomfortable for both the cat and her owner.
 They also do not have to go through pregnancy and birth, which can be physically demanding.

 Overall, spaying female cats is an important step in promoting their health and well-being, as well as helping to control the feline population.

-If you are interested in participating in the SPIF program, please contact The Feline Connection.
+If you are interested in participating in the SPIF program, please contact The Feline Connection through the Contact Us feature or on Facebook.
 Please note that submitting an email or contacting The Feline Connection does not guarantee acceptance to the program.